All Episodes

 We're just like any other media publication or broadcast.

-And this was an effort to go after talk radio specifically by a bunch of liberals up there in the Great Northwest.
+And this was an effort to go after talk radio specifically by a bunch of liberals up there in the great Northwest.

 But it happens to be the place where conservative ideas triumph, and the left does not like that, and they do not want it to triumph, obviously.

-And so there are many plans such as this to try to shut down talk radio, and you know them all.
+And so there are many plans such as this to try to shut down talk radio.

-I mean, you you know all that.
+I mean, you know all that.

 Congratulations to both Kirby Wilbur and John Carlson.